Waboodoo/HTTP-Shortcuts/docs/index.md

 - Configure it from your browser using the [Web Editor](https://http-shortcuts.rmy.ch/editor)

 ### And More
+- Display variable values in widgets on your home screen
 - Integrations with 3rd-party apps, for example:
   - [Tasker](dvanced.md#integrate-with-tasker)
   - [MacroDroid](advanced.md#integrate-with-macrodroid)